Vassista/Python-for-100-days/Day 4/README.md

 # Day 4

-Today, I worked on several Python projects, each focusing on different aspects of programming.
-Here's a summary of what I've learned:

 ## Who Will Pay the Bill?
 - **File:** `Day 4/who will pay the bill.py`
 - **Concepts Learned:**